-Certain benefits should come with being the daughter of a Mexican immigrant, and learning how to make tamales is one of them.
-I grew up far away from my relatives, but we would travel to visit them every couple of years, where they would hold big tamaladas -- a party where (mostly) women gather to fold tamales and gossip.
+There are definitely perks of being the daughter of a Mexican immigrant, and learning how to make tamales is one of them.
+I grew up far away from most of my family, but we would travel to visit them every couple of years, where they would hold big tamaladas — which is basically a party where (mostly) women gather to roll tamales and gossip.

 Do I have my Mexican paternal grandmother's recipe for tamale filling?
 Lo siento, no. But I do have my Houston born and raised mom's interpretation.
 These may not be the most authentic tamales you'll ever make in your life, but they're definitely easy enough for a busy mother of five to make.
 Thanks, Mom!

-If you can render your own lard these are a million times tastier.
+If you can render your own lard, these are a million times tastier.
 But sometimes you have to go with what's easy.
-Ask at the butcher counter at your local grocery to see if they make their own lard.
+Ask at the butcher at your local grocery store to see if they make their own lard.

-Feel free to play around with the filling ingredients by adding corn nibblets, whole chiles, fresh cilantro (after cooking), and whatever else sounds good.
+Feel free to play around with the filling ingredients by adding corn niblets, whole chilies, fresh cilantro (after cooking) and whatever else sounds good.